 CPA Firms that provide services as described in 473.302 (8)(a)(b)(c), F.S., as listed above, must obtain a firm license.
 The application fee to license a corporation or partnership CPA Firm in even years is $150 (for a two-year license) and $75 in an odd year (such as 2005, 2007 and 2009) when the application is received prior to August 31st of the odd year.

 You can apply for a Partnership Firm license online at www.myfloridalicense.com.

 You can apply for a Corporation Firm license online at www.myfloridalicense.com.

-Sole proprietors who offer to the public services as outlined in 473.302(7)(a), Florida Statutes (as provided above), must file for a firm license by submitting a sole proprietor firm application and application fee.
-This license requires a fee of $50 (regardless of when the sole proprietor application is made) and is renewed at the end of odd-numbered years.
+Sole proprietors who offer to the public services as outlined in 473.302(8)(a), Florida Statutes, must file for a firm license by submitting a sole proprietor firm application and application fee.
+This license requires a fee of $50 (regardless of when the sole proprietor application is submitted) and is renewed at the end of odd-numbered years.

 To obtain an application to change a firm name you may download the form here.

 To change a firm name in an even year requires a fee of $150 (for a two-year license) and $75 in an odd year (such as 2003, 2005 and 2007) for a one-year license.
 Sole proprietor firm name changes are $50 regardless of year of change.

 Effective July 1, 2017, CS/SB 1348 provides an exemption to the requirement for licensure of CPA firms without an office in this state, so the privilege of “practice mobility” is extended to include out-of-state CPA firms that offer services as defined in Section 473.308(a)(b)(c), F.S.